Nacajuca Municipality: Communities

+Education

 The municipality has 152 schools and other educational installations which serve about 24,000 students.
 There are 64 preschools, 67 primary schools, 16 middle schools, five high schools, one vocational education center, thirteen laboratories, twelve workshops, 29 school libraries and four public libraries.
 In 2010, the Instituto Tecnológico de Nacajuca was opened in order to decentralized higher education in the state.

+Transportation

 The municipality has 124.7 km of paved major roadways including 105.9 km of federal and state highways and 18.8 km of rural roads.
 There are forty six vehicular bridges.
 The main highways include: Federal Highway 187 Comalcalco - Jalpa - Nacajuca, Federal Highway 180 Cunduacán –Jalpa de Méndez – Nacajuca and Federal Highway 180 Santa Cruz – Paraíso – Jalpa de Méndez – Nacajuca.